 Tax-tax calculator for 2025

-These forms are for an indicative comparison of the net income for 2025 of a self-employed entrepreneur (e.g. sole trader) vs a “one-person” SRO.
-The results can help you choose the form of business that is most advantageous for you in terms of net income after taxes and levies.
-As the tax and levy system in Slovakia is relatively complex, we have abstracted from some elements with less significant impact to make the calculator user-friendly and practical.
+These forms are used to provide an indicative comparison of the net income for 2025 of a self-employed entrepreneur (e.g. sole trader) vs a “one-person” SRO.
+As the tax and taxation system in Slovakia is relatively complex, we have abstracted from some elements with less significant impact in order to make the calculator user-friendly and practical.

 - Choose one of the basic options Limited liability company or Self-employed.